ranaxsahil/asteroids/Readme.md

 ## To do list

-1. Add stars in background
+- ~~ Add stars in background ~~
-2. Add Asteroids in the game
+- Add Asteroids in the game
-3. Add alien ships
+- Add alien ships
-4. Add level and score counter
+- Add level and score counter

+## Currently working on

+- Adding stars in background with random position every game

+## Finished